 The recommended image sizes for LinkedIn, Facebook and Twitter change often and we want to keep you up to date.
-The current recommended size that will best accommodate all 3 social media sites is: 736x385 (an aspect ratio of 1.91:1) and is currently the default for cropping and resizing images in our software.
+The current recommended size that will best accommodate all 3 social media sites is: 736x385 (an aspect ratio of 1.91:1) saved as jpegs or pngs, is 2 megabytes in size.
+This is currently the default for cropping and resizing images in our software.

 Many screens now use retina-style image density for displaying screens.
 Because of these higher resolution screens, we now resize to dimensions that are 1.5x the display size on social networks.
 For many cases this will mean higher fidelity, higher resolution images that are posted to your social networks!